Saddam Hussein and al-Qaeda link allegations: Colin Powell's address to the U.N. Security Council

 Colin Powell's U.N. slide of Al-Zarqawi's alleged global terrorist network.
+The "detained Al-Qaeda Operative" is widely believed to be Ibn al-Shaykh al-Libi.
 The "UK Poison Cell" was found in court to be a single person.

 On February 5, 2003, Secretary of State Colin Powell addressed the U.N.
 Security Council on the issue of Iraq.
 In his speech, Powell made several claims about Iraq's ties to terrorism.
 He acknowledged in January 2004 that the speech presented no hard evidence of collaboration between Saddam and al-Qaeda, and told reporters at a State Department press conference that "I have not seen smoking gun, concrete evidence about the connection, but I do believe the connections existed."
 After Powell left office, he acknowledged that he was skeptical about the evidence presented to him for the speech.
 He told Barbara Walters in an interview that he considered the speech a "blot" on his record, and feels "terrible" about assertions he made in the speech which turned out to be false: "There were some people in the intelligence community who knew at that time that some of these sources were not good, and shouldn't be relied upon, and they didn't speak up.
 That devastated me."
 Asked about a Saddam-al-Qaeda connection, Powell answered: "I have never seen a connection ...
 I can't think otherwise because I'd never seen evidence to suggest there was one."